peterhornsby/AppStoreSearch/README.md

 - is performant

 **Tasks**
-- Define service
+- Define service ✅
-- method to save json for each ap pentity
+- method to save json for each app entity ✅
-- directory structure for media assets
+- directory structure for media assets ✅
-- confirm image loading performance
+- confirm image\screenshots loading performance

+### User Interface
+Design here is a simple list/detail view setup.
+First will be the search view so that I can confirm `DataModel` and services are working with the `ui`

+**Tasks**
+- Build search view
+- wire up search view to data model.
+- confirm data entry and log results to console